envicutor/drafts/flow.rst

       }

   - Store that Submission object in SubmissionStore
-  - Enqueue the submission id in the SubmissionStore
+  - :ref:`Enqueue the submission id <queues-channels>` in the SubmissionStore
   - Return the submission id to the client

 - Worker